tonyyxliu/CUHKSZ-CSC4005/docs/docker_installation_guide.md

 # NVIDIA Compilers and Tools
 # Copyright (c) 2021, NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.

-# To compile OpenACC program on the cluster, you need to explicitly specify the CUDA version
+# To compile OpenACC program in the container, you need to explicitly specify the CUDA version
+# On the cluster, you don't need this '-gpu cuda11.4' flag
 pgc++ -gpu cuda11.4 -acc -mp ./openacc_parallel.cpp -o openacc_parallel
 ```